midnightntwrk/midnight-architecture/adrs/0007-coins-and-calls.md

 ## More Information

-Please see the following acompanying proposals for how these should be implemented in more detail:
+Please see the following accompanying proposals for how these should be implemented in more detail:
 * [Transaction Structure](../proposals/0005-transaction-structure-v1.md)
 * [Coins in Abcird](../proposals/0006-abcird-coins.md)
 * [Interfaces in Abcird](../proposals/0007-abcird-interfaces.md)